 - Garnish the rim of the glass with one orange slice and one maraschino cherry.
 Add a green straw if desired.
 Serve immediately.

-- For the freshiest taste, use freshly squeezed lemon and lime juice.
+- Use freshly squeezed lemon and lime juice, for the freshest taste.

 Keywords: sweet sunrise, brunch, non alcoholic